MariosVasileiou/EDUV/README.md

 # EDUV Instructions

 This repository contains instructions on how to construct and utilize EDUV underwater vehicle along with its dedicated website.
+The python code, website, and 3D models installation steps have been simplified.

 ## EDUV Basic components
 A list of the basic components is quoted.